MBezuidenhoutGH/CMPG-323-Project-2-34494847/README.md

 </p>
 <h2>Scrum Implementation</h2>
 <p>
-	The student has succesfully kept his GitHub board updated through ut Project 2 as the board was setup in Project 1.
+	The student has succesfully kept his GitHub board updated throughout Project 2 as the board was setup in Project 1.
 	Also, the student's Project 2 repository is linked to his GitHub board and a lot of effort was done to link the exact repositories of each Project that was done and what must be done to each task (Repository and Linked Assessment fields).<br />
 	<br /><img src="img/githubboard.png" alt="API-34494847 github board image"/>